cockroachdb/docs/v2.2/architecture/transaction-layer.md

 - `COMMITTED`: The operation reads the write intent and converts it to an MVCC value by removing the write intent's pointer to the transaction record.
 - `ABORTED`: The write intent is ignored and deleted.
 - `PENDING`: This signals there is a [transaction conflict](#transaction-conflicts), which must be resolved.
-- _Record does not exist_: If the write intent was created within the last two seconds, it's the same as `PENDING`, otherwise it's treated as `ABORTED`.
+- _Record does not exist_: If the write intent was created within the transaction liveness threshold, it's the same as `PENDING`, otherwise it's treated as `ABORTED`.

 ### Isolation levels